A Generation Pure In Its Own Eyes

 (Psalms 37:7)

 Through the words of the apostle John, Jehovah is encouraging us all to "test the inspired expressions to see whether they originate with [him]."
-(1 John 4:1) That means that Jehovah expects us to compare what we are being taught with what his Word actually teaches.
-Doing so would be a safeguard to us.
+(1 John 4:1) That means that Jehovah expects us to compare what we are being taught by our teachers with what his Word actually teaches, doing so would be a safeguard to us.
 The Watchtower of March 1, 2004, on page 6, actually encourages us to do that.
-It reads:
+It reads: "Like Timothy, true Christians today are keeping their senses by rejecting human reasoning and by accepting only Scriptural authority for their doctrinal beliefs."

 Jehovah's promise is reliable when he says that the time will come when he will "give to peoples the change to a pure language, in order for them all to call upon the name of Jehovah, in order to serve him shoulder to shoulder."
 This will take place shortly, at the time when he pours out his denunciation upon the nations.
 (Zephaniah 3:8,9) The time is not yet for us to speak the pure language of truth.
-Jehovah has not yet made it an issue.
+Jehovah has not yet made it his issue.
 The master has not yet arrived to settle accounts with his appointed slaves.
 Therefore, what I present here may not be of encouragement to those who are satisfied with the way things are.
 (Mark 2:17)

 Good is Jehovah to the one hoping in him,